ESTATE PLANNING ATTORNEY MARIETTA GA

 WILLS AND TRUST

-A trust enables the “trustee” to oversee the testator’s estate upon death and lasts until the funds are gone or the trustee’s death.
+Trust enables the “trustee” to oversee the testator’s estate upon death and lasts until the funds are gone or the trustee’s death.
 Although a handwritten will or one that used an online will template is often legally binding, a trust must be prepared by an attorney.
-The right lawyer can advise you of all of your options.
+The right Georgia estate planning lawyer can advise you of all of your options.
 If you want to set up a living trust to guarantee your estate plans are secure and adhered to, you need a skilled lawyer.

 Once the guardianship has been granted, the “ward” no longer has the right to make their own decisions.
 Therefore, courts carefully determine whether the individual is incapable of taking care of him/herself and that this step is in their best interest.
 A guardianship attorney or a special needs trust attorney Marietta GA understands how to advise and represent their clients in various estate planning matters and related practice areas.

 Our lead attorney for will in Marietta GA has years of experience helping Atlanta and Marietta’s residents do estate planning and plan for the future of their estates.
 He can help you do the same for your loved one.
-He’ll present a prepared case for the court so you have the best chance at your desired outcome.
+He’ll present a prepared estate planning case for the court so you have the best chance at your desired outcome.
 Get in touch with us today to make your request.

 A conservatorship is where one person (the conservator) is given control over the financial matters for another incapacitated person referred to as a “ward.”
 The conservator has no authority over the ward’s personal affairs, however.
 A few of their responsibilities include planning a budget, paying the bills, and filing taxes, as well as overseeing the ward’s financial investments.

 In Georgia, petitioning to become a conservator is a complex and lengthy process.
 Since a ward has severely reduced personal rights regarding their monetary decision-making, the courts strive to determine that this step is in their best interest.
-To improve your outcome, it is wise to retain an attorney who is experienced in guardianship and conservatorship hearings.
+To improve your outcome, it is wise to retain an attorney who is experienced in estate planning, elder law, guardianship, and conservatorship hearings.